THE 7th ANNUAL CRMPI PERMACULTURE ACADEMY

 But let’s be honest: the permaculture learning curve can be long.
 The PDC is a good foundation, but ongoing training and hands-on practice are needed before students have the knowledge to handle complex projects.
 The PDC is not a pre-requisite for any of the Academy modules.

-So, for the fourth year, we are offering two immersion intensives in our unique Permaculture Academy: a 9-day, 2-course, in-depth training in key elements of permaculture practice:
+So, for the seventh year, we are offering two immersion intensives in our unique Permaculture Academy: a 9-day, 2-course, in-depth training in key elements of permaculture practice:

 This is one of the most in-depth Permaculture Programs currently offered anywhere, taught by leading professionals in the field.
 It’s designed to shorten the introductory learning curve and send you out with the working, practical knowledge you need to start putting permaculture into practice.